sirexlangnmn/communicator/docs/ngrok.md

-# MiroTalk P2P - Ngrok
+# AllWorldTrade P2P - Ngrok

 ![ngrok](../public/images/ngrok.png)

-If you want to expose MiroTalk P2P from your `Local PC` to outside in `HTTPS`, you need to do 1 thing
+If you want to expose AllWorldTrade P2P from your `Local PC` to outside in `HTTPS`, you need to do 1 thing

 Edit the Ngrok part on `.env` file